 The concept is hyperlocal content stripped down to its core, and the company is based on three pillars, three E’s, if you will: experience, empowerment and engagement.
 The Omars help them develop the experience to successfully operate their mobile device, empower them to share on social media, and teach them the importance of engagement to spread their message.

-“It gives communities a chance to tell their story through their own voices and perspective,” Sumalya said.
+“It gives communities a chance to tell their story through their own voices and perspective,” said Sumaiya.

 Yet the company is also consciously constructive in its approach.
 Where many may see a disaster zone, Hashtag Our Stories zeros in on the positive, intimate, amazing tales of people overcoming challenges.
-It takes the opposite stance of the old-school newspaper’s “if it bleeds, it leads” mentality, Yusuf said.
+It takes the opposite stance of the old-school newspaper’s “if it bleeds, it leads” mentality, said Yusuf.